What do the Judges Look For?

 It is important to be able to listen to and dance to the particular track that is playing in your heat.
 "Light & Shade" is an important expression used in the dance world and is the way the dynamics of a dance can be altered to make it look more interesting, and to make a couple stand out on the dance floor.
 This expression in laymen’s terms means the ability to slow things down and speed them up in time with the character of the music – a freeze on a break is a good example of this.

-Grooming & presentation
+Dress & presentation

 Floor presence is an important aspect of any competition if only when it makes the Judge notice you above all the other couples.
 Playing up to the judges, playing up to the audience, entertainment value, exuding confidence and passion, appearing to be enjoying yourselves, are all-important aspects of competing.
 Although at this point one must be reminded that the expressions displayed should look genuine and not forced, at the end of the day you are acting.